romainvg/OCRP6/README.md

 # Graphical User Interface (GUI) :

-Into this GUI we'r going to quick view the target(s) machine(s) and take action on it :
+Into this GUI we'r going to quick view the target(s) machine(s) infos and take action on it with the features mentionned above :

 #1 Flag of country from WAN IP